Table Manners: Mealtime Conversation

 It is very bad manners, and in poor taste.
 I guess their mommies did not train them well, or, more likely, that training was ignored in the name of the almighty dollar.

-**traffic, in this usage, does not mean the reporting on road conditions--it refers to what in the industry is called "internal traffic" and has to do with the scheduling of what is shown at what time, and yes, it is programmed down to the minute and second, including what ads will be shown at what very specific times.
+**internal traffic refers to the scheduling of which programs are shown at what times, and yes, it is programmed down to the minute and second, including what ads will be shown at which very specific times.

 If enough people make this an issue, and all 3 networks then pull together, they can deny the advertisers their offensive time slots for those ads.

 But it will never happen if everyone just shrugs and says, "Oh, well."
 Yes, perhaps it is a petty annoyance in the grand scheme of things.
-Yes, there are probably more important issues about which to protest.
+And, yes, there are probably more important issues about which to protest.

 But look at it this way: consider it a practice run for the bigger protests.
-Learning to pull together and gain a victory on this level will prepare us for the larger projects we may wish to work on.
+Learning to pull together and gain a victory on this level will prepare us for the larger projects we may wish to work on at the national level in things that do have a serious impact on our lives and well-being.